eskinmi/seqopt/README.md

 `Experiment` : An experiment is a complete trial cycle, where all the keys in the
 population is tried and feedback is collected.
 Experiments are logged in property
-`seqopt.experiments`.
-Each experiment is logged in `seq_opt.experiment_logs` during the course of the experiment.
+`seqopt.model.experiments`.
+Each experiment is logged in `seqopt.model.experiment_logs`
+during the course of the experiment.

 ## example use